50 Life Goals Examples For a Long, Happy, and Successful Life

 Think of it as maintaining a plant-focused diet.

-Once you start replacing junk food with nutritious meals, a healthy lifestyle goal will be achieved, easily.
+Once you start replacing junk food with nutritious meals, a healthy lifestyle goal will be achieved easily.

 Whole grains give you the energy to get through your day and are essential to your digestive health.

-Strive to include at least three servings of whole grains in your daily meals.
+Include at least three servings of whole grains in your daily meals.

-19. To Break Your Bad Habits
+19. Break Bad Habits As Soon As They Are Noticed

 Dependency issues can have detrimental effects on your physical and mental health.